Marketing & Communications

 - Focus Groups/Surveys: Research is critical to making informed decisions.
 Through focus groups and surveys, which we can help you design, you can better know what your audience is thinking about your unit—and what you need to be telling them in your fundraising and communications.

 - LSA Magazine, the CASE award-winning magazine of the College, reaches 180,000 alumni, UM administrators, and LSA faculty and staff, and is the only College communication that reaches all of our alumni.
 Issues are theme-based to reflect the College's strengths and priorities: internationalism, social science, literature, science, and the arts.
 We solicit content for each issue from a host of sources, including academic departments.
-Lara Zielin is the magazine's editor.
-You can reach her at email@example.com.
+Matt Nelson is the magazine's executive editor.
+You can reach him at email@example.com.

 - LSA Today: The homepage of the LSA website is one of the College's most visible, most important marketing assets.
 LSA DMC creates timely, interesting content to tell the countless stories that illustrate the reach and importance of the College and its community.
 This content is also wrapped up four times a year and delivered in a CASE award-winning email newsletter to LSA alumni and friends.